-- Chronic Backstabbing Disorder: Soviets began large scale intervention by killing Amin, who was actually their strongest ally in Afghanistan who asked for Soviet troops in the first place.
+- Chronic Backstabbing Disorder: The Soviets began large-scale intervention by killing Amin, who was actually their strongest ally in Afghanistan and had asked for Soviet troops in the first place.
 They forced out Babrak Kamal in 1985, after having installed him in power only five years ago because they thought "Comrade Kamal is hoping to continue staying in Kabul with our help," i.e. he was too dependent on Soviet help.
-The Soviets then hung out Kamal's successor, Mohammed Najibullah, out to dry because they didn't want to spend money propping him up.
+The Soviets then hung out Kamal's successor, Mohammed Najibullah, to dry because they didn't want to spend money propping him up.

-- Colonel Badass: Colonel Muhammad Yousaf, the Pakistani ISI officer in charge of training the Mujahiadeen and overseeing special forces operations in Afghanistan.
-To note, he was not trained as a spy or an SF operator.
+- Colonel Badass: Colonel Muhammad Yousaf, the Pakistani ISI officer in charge of training the mujahideen and overseeing special forces operations in Afghanistan.
+Of note, he was not trained as a spy or an SF operator.

-- Evil Former Friend: The American's worst enemy at the time were the Soviets, so they aided various Mujahideen factions and conservative Afghani tribes to help overthrow the Communist regime.
-One horrible terrorist attack later by the same militants they helped create (or at least their descendents) and the most common perception of America's worst enemy are now Islamic Terrorists.
+- Evil Former Friend: The American's worst enemy at the time were the Soviets, so they aided various mujahideen factions and conservative Afghani tribes to help overthrow the Communist regime.
+One horrible terrorist attack later by the same militants they helped create (or at least their descendants) and the most common perception of America's worst enemy are now Islamic terrorists.

 - Four-Star Badass: Many from all participants in the war.
 For starters he Commander of the ISI, General Akhtar Abdul Rehman.
 Oversaw a plan which caused the defeat of a superpower.
 Ahmad Shah Masood.
 Even Abdul Rashid Dostum, one of leading government generals who became a semi-independent warlord in the north of the country after Soviets pulled out.
 The Soviets generals in this war were often veterans of relatively obscure bushfire wars during the Cold War period and many often went through the hellish Spetsnaz training.
 The Americans sent their own share of special forces leaders who trained a rag tag tribal army into a badass group of commandos within weeks.